Comac C919: Entry into service

-From 12 to 17 December 2023, the C919 and ARJ21 conducted static displays at Hong Kong International Airport for the first time outside the Chinese mainland, and the C919 conducted a flight demonstration over Victoria Harbour on the 16th.
+From 12 to 17 December 2023, the C919 and ARJ21 conducted static displays at Hong Kong International Airport for the first time outside mainland China, and the C919 conducted a flight demonstration over Victoria Harbour on the 16th.

 Comac C919 on static display at the Singapore Airshow.

 Air China took delivery of its first C919 on 29 August 2024.

 The C919 aircraft made its debut outside China, staging a fly-by at the pre-show of the 2024 Singapore Airshow.
 Also at the airshow, Comac announced an order from Tibet Airlines for 40 C919s.
 The high-altitude variant ordered will have a shortened fuselage and strengthened landing gear for short-field performance.

 In May 2024, about one year after the commencement of passenger revenue service, B-919A, the first delivered Comac C919 airframe, was subjected to "A-inspection" tests, a series of "deep level" safety inspections lasting four days; the parts tested included the aircraft's engines, landing gear, and cabin equipment.
 The inspections were conducted by China Eastern Airlines Technology, a subsidiary of the group that also owns China Eastern Airlines.
 The aircraft passed the battery of inspections.

 The type's first commercial flight outside of mainland China occurred on 1 June 2024.
 A C919 operated by China Eastern Airlines was chartered to fly a group of students from Hong Kong to Shanghai for an exchange program.
+The first scheduled international C919 flight, from Beijing to Ulaanbaatar, Mongolia on Air China, flew on 13 August 2026.